Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 • You like to organize your trips to the millimeter

-You can choose a duration between one and ten days for this pass, but my recommendation is that you avoid the one-day pass, as it will most likely not work out for you.
-It is best to select three, five or seven days, which at a rate of 4 or 5 attractions per day will save you a lot of money.
+You can choose a duration between one and ten days for this pass, but my recommendation is to avoid the one-day pass, as it will most likely not work out for you.
+It is best to select three, five or seven days, which at a rate of 4 or 5 attractions per day will save you quite a bit of money.

 The Flex option is probably your choice if:

-• You like to travel without rigid planning
+• You like to travel without very rigid planning.

 • You will be in New York for many days